-On August the 15th 1947, 104 miners lost their lives in a pit explosion at the William Pit coal mine in Whitehaven, Cumbria.
-On the 27th of September, Evžen Erban, Secretary General of the Czechoslovakian Central Council of Trade Unions, announced a proposal for a Czechoslovak supported miners’ recreation home in Britain in commemoration of the victims.
+On the 27th of September, Evžen Erban, Secretary General of the Czechoslovakian Central Council of Trade Unions, communicated a proposal for a Czechoslovak-supported miners’ recreation home in Britain in commemoration of the victims.
 Mr Erban said that under the proposal, Czechoslovak miners and other workers would do an extra hour’s work and give the additional pay to the fund for the building.
 The scheme was reminiscent of the Lidice Shall Live campaign.
-Erban called on all workers throughout Czechoslovakia to do this,
+Erban called on all workers throughout Czechoslovakia to do this:

-“… honour to the men who gave their lives in the battlefield of industry.”
+“… honour to the men who gave their lives on the battlefield of industry.”

-It was reported on the 26th of January 1948 how Will Lawther was co-operating on the project with the Czechoslovakian Trade Union Council and that, true to their word the trade unionists had indeed raised about £40,000 for the widows and orphans of the Whitehaven Pit Disaster the previous year, “a reciprocal gesture for the kindness shown towards the victims of Lidice”, it said.
+It was reported on the 26th of January 1948 that Will Lawther was cooperating on the project with the Czechoslovakian Trade Union Council and that, true to their word, the trade unionists had indeed raised about £40,000 for the widows and orphans of the Whitehaven Pit Disaster the previous year, “a reciprocal gesture for the kindness shown towards the victims of Lidice”, it said.

 Erban and Lawther planned to meet to discuss how the money could best be spent.
-There were three ideas: holidays and spa treatments in Czechoslovakia for Whitehaven widows and orphans; scholarships in Czechoslovakia for the orphans; and building homes in Britain which they could occupy, and which would later be used for old miners and their wives.
+There were three ideas: holidays and spa treatments in Czechoslovakia for Whitehaven widows and orphans; scholarships in Czechoslovakia for the orphans; and building homes in Britain that they could occupy and that would later be used for old miners and their wives.

 On the 19th of December 1949, an industrial correspondent for the Belfast Telegraph wrote,

-“The sum of £40,000 collected by Czech miners two years ago for dependants of 104 miners killed in the Whitehaven pit disaster in August 1947 has still not reached Britain.
-Miners’ leaders think that it never will,”
+“The sum of £40,000 collected by Czech miners two years ago for the dependants of 104 miners killed in the Whitehaven pit disaster in August 1947 has still not reached Britain.
+Miners’ leaders think that it never will.”

-A note sent from the Foreign Office to the Treasury on the 5th of February 1950 described a typical holiday as including transport by air from London to Prague for a fortnight’s stay, whereby the participants would enjoy five meals per day.
-They would have the opportunity of visiting the surrounding districts besides seeing the Prague.
+A note sent from the Foreign Office to the Treasury on February 5, 1950, described a typical holiday as including transport by air from London to Prague for a fortnight’s stay, whereby the participants would enjoy five meals per day.
+They would have the opportunity to visit the surrounding districts in addition to seeing Prague.
 The Czechoslovak Trade Union Movement would make no special charges for the administrative costs connected with the realisation of the scheme.
 The British NUM, for its part, pledged to obtain permission from the British authorities for the landing and taking off of the specially chartered Czechoslovak planes.

-In due course, the promise of funding for the Whitehaven dependents materialised; it was reported on April the 6th, 1956, by the Lancashire Evening Post how:
+In due course, the promise of funding for the Whitehaven dependents materialised; it was reported on April 6th, 1956, by the Lancashire Evening Post:

-“In the near future each surviving widow and adult dependant of the 104 miners who lost their lives in the William Pit Whitehaven, disaster in August 1947, will receive a lump sum of £100 and each child under 16 at the time of the disaster-there are 189—will get £10 each.”
+“In the near future, each surviving widow and adult dependent of the 104 miners who lost their lives in the William Pit Whitehaven, disaster in August 1947, will receive a lump sum of £100 and each child under 16 at the time of the disaster—there are 189—will get £10 each.”

-It was affirmed that the money would come from the Czechoslovak trade unions whose members had worked an extra hour to honour the memory of the lost miners.
+It was affirmed that the money would come from the Czechoslovak trade unions, whose members had worked an extra hour to honour the memory of the lost miners.
 It had taken over eight years to have the funds transferred to England because of currency difficulties.
-Now, finally, here was confirmation that about £33,060 would be available for distribution amongst dependents by the end of the year.
+Finally, there was confirmation that about £33,060 would be available for distribution among dependents by the end of the year.

 “The payment of the initial lump sums will cost the fund £9,800 in respect of the adults and £1,890 in respect of the children, a total of £11,690.
 While the annual cost of the weekly payments will be £6,883 10s.
-In the three years, during which these payments will run, more than £20,650 will be distributed, and leave in the fund about £720, which will be used for the payment of fares between West Cumberland and London for those dependants who wish to take advantage of the holidays which are offered by the Czechs to use up the remainder of the fund, some £19,600 which they continued to hold.”
+In the three years during which these payments will run, more than £20,650 will be distributed, leaving in the fund about £720, which will be used for the payment of fares between West Cumberland and London for those dependants who wish to take advantage of the holidays which are offered by the Czechs to use up the remainder of the fund, some £19,600 which they continued to hold.

 Any trip to Czechoslovakia invariably included a visit to Lidice.
-Sightseers were taken to both the new village and the few scarred remnants of the commemorative site – the symbol and pinnacle of Nazi brutality towards Czechs during the Occupation.
-For many British people with their own memories of the Second World War so clear in the mind, this would have come as a shocking cultural reality.
+Sightseers were taken to both the new village and the few scarred remnants of the commemorative site, the symbol and pinnacle of Nazi brutality towards Czechs during the Occupation.
+For many British people, with their own memories of the Second World War so clear in their minds, this would have been a shocking cultural reality.